.NET HELP

 Signalr C# (How It Works For Developers) Figure 2

-When it comes to working with Excel spreadsheets, IronXL is a champion.
+When it comes to working with Excel spreadsheets, Explore IronXL Features is a champion.
 In a business setting, spreadsheets play a vital role.
 Incorporating SignalR alongside IronXL means that financial teams could work on budget sheets in real-time, witnessing changes as they happen.
 Imagine a scenario where data entries from various departments flow into a centralized Excel sheet, with real-time updates for all stakeholders.
 The fusion of real-time communication and dynamic spreadsheet management becomes a reality with this combination.

 IronOCR